MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/python-libraries-interpreter.md

 1. Launch a new PowerShell window with elevated administrator permissions ('as administrator').

-1. Go to the folder in which you downloaded the installer.
+1. Go to the folder in which you downloaded the installer and run the script:

-1. Run the script:
    ```
+   cd {{download-directory}}
    .\Install-PyForMLS.ps1
    ```